Executing Your Social Media Plan

-- Establish accounts.
-If you don’t have accounts on the social media channels you’re interested in using, now is the time to set them up.
-Ask people you know to start following you so that you can start to build a presence.
-Following other influential users can also help you establish connections.
+Establish accounts.
+Don’t hesitate to set up accounts on social media channels you’re interested in using.
+Ask people you know to follow you so that you can start to build a presence.
+Following other influential users can also help to establish connections.

-- Generate quality content.
-Most of what you post should be of interest to your target market, not self-serving content about your business.
+Generate quality content.
+Most of what you post should be of interest to your target market.
+Avoid posting self-serving content about your business.
 If you find that there’s little or no interest in what you’re posting, try different topics until you identify themes that resonate with your audience.
-You can post information about your business, but try to keep it to less than 15% to 25% of what you are posting.
+You can post information about your business, but try to keep it to less than 15 percent to 25 percent of what you are posting.

 Executing a social media plan will require time, effort, and most importantly, support from you and your managers.
-Except for the optional costs associated with promotional spending and tracking technologies, getting started on social media won’t cost you much in dollars, but don’t underestimate the time it will take your team to execute and refine your plan to meet your business goals.
+Getting started on social media won’t cost you much in dollars except for the optional costs associated with promotional spending and tracking technologies.,However, don’t underestimate the time it will take your team to execute and refine your plan to meet your business goals.